Bulletin Page Content

 Courses for which the grade of "D" is assigned may not be counted toward a degree program.
 A maximum of two courses with the grade of "C" may be counted toward a degree program.
 However, some programs accept no grades of "C"; see specific program.

-Grades and Grade-Points (Undergraduate and Graduate)
+Grades and Grade-Points (Graduate)

 Final examinations are held at the end of each semester.
 Students are graded on the basis of the following guidelines: